-This section first introduces the Mercer climate change scenario modelling approach before outlining how this is applied by Mercer DSE in its investment strategies and at a business planning level to assess the potential impacts of climate change-related risks and opportunities and the likely resilience under different climate change scenarios.
+This section first introduces the Mercer climate change scenario modelling approach before outlining how this is applied to the MMT Growth strategy and at a business planning level to assess the potential impacts of climate change-related risks and opportunities and the likely resilience under different climate change scenarios.
 In summary, Mercer DSE:

-- Has completed climate change scenario modelling and stress testing of its multi-sector funds and is integrating findings into asset allocation and portfolio construction decisions. - Will increasingly align portfolios with a 2°C scenario where consistent with investment objectives, as Mercer believes this is in the best interests of our investors.
+- Has completed climate change scenario modelling and stress testing for the MMT Growth Fund and is integrating findings into asset allocation and portfolio construction decisions. - Will increasingly align portfolios with a 2°C scenario where consistent with investment objectives, as Mercer believes this is in the best interests of our investors.
 This would be consistent with the Paris Agreement on Climate Change. - Will implement scenario signpost monitoring at least annually and agree priority areas, using Mercer's Scenario Signposts Reference Guide and input from the Responsible Investment team.